-Overall, the management accounts have reported an underspend against budget of £3.6m against budget of £158m, after a net transfer to new and existing specific reserves of £4.2m.
-The underspend is mainly due to receipt of additional grant funding from Welsh Government in the latter part of the financial year that have been used appropriately to offset core funding and consequently resulted in service underspends against budget.
+Overall, the management accounts have reported an underspend of £0.188m against a revised budget of £169.187m, after a net transfer from specific reserves of £1.040m.
+The underspend is mainly due to a number of cross cutting budgets not being utilised during the financial year and an underspend against the Council Tax Reduction Scheme.